 - The School District of Osceola County is not authorized to provide regular high school diplomas to students who complete a high school course of study as a home education student.
 In order for home education students to earn a regular high school diploma from the District, the student must be enrolled as a full-time student for the entire semester prior to the expected date of graduation and have successfully completed all other graduation requirements as outlined in school Board policy. - Students who request credit according to the above stipulations shall be classified according to age/ grade appropriate placement.
-Any courses requested for credit must align with the graduation requirements and be contained within the maximum number of credits allowable under the District adopted Student Progression Plan. - Home education students may participate in academic dual enrollment, career and technical education program, and early admission.
+Any courses requested for credit must align with the graduation requirements and be contained within the maximum number of credits allowable under the School Board-adopted Student Progression Plan. - Home education students may participate in academic dual enrollment, career and technical education program, and early admission.
 Credit by examination is available through approved correspondence courses.
 The home education student is responsible for his/ her instructional materials and transportation unless provided for otherwise.
 The enrollment shall be in accordance with the guidelines established by the Community Colleges and State Universities.

 III.
-GRADE LEVEL CLASSIFICATION
+PROMOTION OR GRADE LEVEL CLASSIFICATION

-The purpose of the instructional program in the schools of Osceola County is to provide appropriate instructional and selected services to enable students to perform at or above their grade level academically.
-Grade classification, however, is based upon student achievement of academic course credits, and is not automatic.

-Decisions regarding a student's grade classification are primarily the responsibility of the individual school's professional staff.
-The final decision concerning grade classification is the responsibility of the principal.
+- The purpose of the instructional program in the schools of Osceola County is to provide appropriate instructional and selected services to enable students to perform at or above their grade level academically. - · Promotion or grade level classification, however, is based upon student achievement of proficiency in reading, writing, mathematics, social studies, and science and/ or academic course credits, and is not automatic. - Decisions regarding a student's promotion/ grade level classification, retention, and/ or good cause placement are primarily the responsibility of the individual school's professional staff, subject to review and approval of the principal. - The final decision concerning grade placement or classification is the responsibility of the principal.